Post No.: 0346

 In fact, I think the constant passing of the buck and blame is a key element of this collective action problem – the responsibility is in every single ‘me’ as well as every single ‘you’, but lots of people just want to point fingers at others, be that people, firms or countries.

-So the public confusion or capitulation now isn’t whether global warming is happening or whether it’s attributable to human activities – the public confusion or capitulation is now about how bad can it get?
-And what should we (or a common attitude is what should politicians and others!) do about it?
-And therefore the capitulation largely continues.
+So the public confusion or vacillation now isn’t about whether global warming is happening or whether it’s attributable to human activities – it’s now about how bad can it get?
+And what should we (or a common attitude is what should politicians and others) do about it?
+And therefore the dithering largely continues.

 Some people believe that regulations do more harm than good but neglect to give credit when they work (e.g. regulations that pertain to the safety of food, water, buildings, consumer rights).
 And this relates to collective action problems regarding the environment – when people think regulations aren’t bringing any apparent and immediate benefits to them personally, they’ll think regulations are just a way to ‘control us’ for some other conspiratorial purpose.

 Some others genuinely think that tackling or adapting to climate change is primarily or even solely the responsibility of governmental leaders to do something about it, but we should all personally take responsibilities too and regulate our own behaviours and lifestyles… unless we’re asking to be forced to by laws and regulations (much like the single-use plastic carrier bag charge in the UK since 2015, which has admittedly been largely successful according to the dramatic drop in such plastic bags being used, as reported by the major supermarkets themselves).
 Must we be shoved before we move?!